gorgarp/TwitchTranslate/README.md

     python setup.py build
     ```

-A pre-built version may be included in the [releases](https://github.com/gorgarp/TwitchTranslate/releases), but it may not always be up-to-date with the latest virtual environment version.
+A pre-built version may be included in the the link below (it is way too big to add here) but it may not always be up-to-date with the latest virtual environment version.

 ## Configuration
 1. **Set Up Twitch API Token**